-The technology is meant for use on, e. g. fruit flies regarded as pests in agriculture, mosquitoes that can transmit diseases and rodent pests.
+The technology is meant for use in, e. g. fruit flies that are regarded as pests in agriculture, mosquitoes able to transmit diseases and rodent pests.
 It could also be used to combat invasive species or plants that are considered to be weeds.
 The problem: once released, it is hardly possible to stop the experiment.
 Even if damage to humans and the environment occurs, there would often be no effective method of removing the genetically engineered organisms from the environment.
 The long-term consequences cannot be reliably estimated.
-The technical characterisation of genetically engineered organisms, or even experiments in the laboratory, is insufficient to estimate all the relevant risks that may occur in future generations and in interaction with the environment.
+The technical characterisation of genetically engineered organisms, or even experiments in the laboratory, are insufficient to estimate all the relevant risks that may occur in future generations and in interaction with the environment.
 From the perspective of the precautionary principle, uncontrollable releases cannot therefore be approved.

 This example shows: Releases of genetically engineered organisms whose spread cannot be controlled must not be permitted.
 There is no way to reliably estimate the long-term consequences of their release.
 If controls fail, ecosystems can be seriously damaged and the extinction of a species accelerated.
 The risk is also considerable for people if, for example, new diseases were to be transmitted.